-1) Audit Committee
+1) Audit Committee and Risk management Committee

-Definition Audit Committee
+Definition Audit Committee and Risk management Committee

-Audit Committee means the person appointed by the Board of Directors or shareholders of the Company to be the Audit Committee.
+Audit Committee and Risk management Committee means the person appointed by the Board of Directors or shareholders of the Company to be the Audit Committee.
 The Audit Committee members must be independent directors, not being a director assigned by the Board of Directors to make decisions on the operations of the Company, its parent company, subsidiaries, affiliated companies, subsidiaries, or a potentially conflicting entity, and not the director of the parent company, subsidiaries and subsidiaries of the same order.
 It also has the same qualifications and functions as those set forth in the Securities and Exchange Commission (SEC) and regulations of the Stock Exchange of Thailand (SET) on the qualifications and scope of work of the Audit Committee.
 They must have sufficient knowledge and experience to be able to review the reliability of the financial statements, including other duties as a member of the Audit Committee.

-List of Audit Committee as follows:
+List of Audit Committee and Risk management Committee as follows:

 Name Position 1.
-Mr. Pairoj Sanyadechakul Chairman of the Audit Committee 2.
-Mr. Veerachai Srikajorn Audit Committee Member 3.
-Mr. Preecha Chantrangkul Audit Committee Member
+Mr. Pairoj Sanyadechakul Chairman of the Audit and Risk management Committee 2.
+Mr. Veerachai Srikajon Audit and Risk management Committee Member 3.
+Mr. Preecha Chantrangkul Audit and Risk management Committee Member